 10.3.3 Reporting Requirements for ERCOT

-(1) Within 30 days after the end of each quarter, ERCOT shall publish the Unregistered Distributed Generation Report on the Market Information System (MIS) Public area.
+(1) Within 30 days after the end of each quarter, ERCOT shall publish the Unregistered Distributed Generation Report on the Market Information System (MIS) Public Area.
 This report shall include the aggregated data compiled for NOIE and competitive areas.
 This report at a minimum shall include the total unregistered DG above 50 kW and equal to or below the current DG registration threshold by the following groupings:

 (a) Technology Type